 The costs of printed electronics may be negligible, but who knows their way around the associated battery regulations, radio equipment guidelines, and CE certifications?
 This also demands experts.
 This is where an exchange like the Cross-Industry Walk is of tremendous help.

 Tour participant Jan Hesse could be of help in this special case.
 He works at the Fraunhofer Institute for Organic Electronics, Electron Beam and Plasma Technology, and is a specialist in OLED lighting design and integration.

 He brought an organic light-emitting diode (OLED) along on the tour that can be integrated, including battery and on/off button, into clothing or backpacks.

 The questions that come from sports firm employees are very specific.
 How often can the OLED be washed, how long does the battery last, what does a unit cost, how movement-sensitive are the light strips?

 The founders of clim8 also posed similar questions in regards to their temperature sensors.
 The French company develops heatable outdoor clothing.
 A heating element warms up during cool-down periods, stops during physical activity, and springs back into action during breaks.

 Sensors measure skin temperature, activity level, environmental conditions, and adapt to individual sensibilities.
 Clim8 was named the Gold Winner at ISPO AWARD 2017.

 Clim8 is still a groundbreaker.
 “But if this kind of transfer of competence succeeds more often, when both competences are brought together, something new can be the result,” says Lechner.

-The next step is already planned: The technology experts have invited the specialists from the sports industry to their trade fair, LOPEC, specialist fair for printed electronics.
-There, a similar tour will take place.
+The next step is already done: The specialists from the sports industry visited the trade fair LOPEC, specialist fair for printed electronics.
+There, a similar tour took place.